vedang-raul/MovieSeriesSuggester/README.md

 # Movie/Series Suggester
 ### A simple web application that helps users discover new movies and TV shows.
 It provides random suggestions, detailed information, and tells you where you can stream the content online.
-This is a project for my college course on web development.
 * **Surprise Me:** Get a random movie or series suggestion.
 * **Where to Watch:** Find out which streaming services have the title available.
 * **Detailed Info:** See the genre, director, release year, and a short description.